fasttime/JScrewIt/Features.md

 <a name="NO_OLD_SAFARI_ARRAY_ITERATOR"></a>
 ### `NO_OLD_SAFARI_ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) evaluates to "\[object Array Iterator\]".
-Available in Firefox, Chrome, Opera, and in Safari 9 and Node.js 0.12 and later versions.
+Available in Firefox, Chrome, Opera, and in Safari 9, Node.js 0.12 and later versions.
 <a name="NO_OLD_SAFARI_LF"></a>
 ### `NO_OLD_SAFARI_LF`
 A string representation of dynamically generated functions typical for most browsers with the notable exception of Safari versions prior to 9.